Virtual Program Frequently Asked Questions

 For children ages 4 to 9 attending, parents or guardians are required to be close by during the session.
 For ages 10-12, parents are asked to be nearby.

 No. This is a safe space, and there is not a requirement to talk.
 We simply ask that those choosing not to share respect those who are sharing by listening.

 Will my child be paired with a mentor for the sessions?

-No. We will not be pairing children and teens one on one with a mentor as we do at our in person event, or Good Grief Camps.
+No. We will not be pairing children one on one with a mentor as we do at our in person event, or Good Grief Camps.
 For our virtual events, mentors will be present in the session and there to support all participants.
-However, we provide the opportunity to request a mentor for your child or teen through our mentor matching enrollment form.
+However, we provide the opportunity to request a mentor for your child through our mentor matching enrollment form.